Inference for stochastic kinetic models from multiple data sources for joint estimation of infection dynamics from aggregate reports and virological data: Modeling

-\section{MODELING}
+\section{Modeling}

-This section describes a SKM of influenza and RSV dynamics, as well as its diffusion approximation in the large-population limit, required to compute the likelihood of reported infection data and virological tests.
-We then construct a Bayesian hierarchical model that relates the governing equations, including a background infection component, to the aggregated ARI reports and the virological tests.
+This section describes a SKM of influenza and RSV dynamics as well as its diffusion approximation in the large-population limit, required to compute the likelihood of reported infection data and virological tests.
+We then construct a Bayesian model that relates the governing equations, including a background infection component, to the aggregated ARI reports and the virological test data.

-\subsection{Stochastic Kinetic Model of a two-Pathogen System}
+\subsection{Stochastic kinetic model of a two-pathogen system}

-Stochasticity is inherent in biological systems due to their discrete nature and the occurrence of environmental and demographic events.
+Stochasticity appears in biological systems due to their discrete nature and the occurrence of environmental and demographic events.
 In the case of disease dynamics, the occurrence of events such as interactions between individuals that constitute exposure can be reasonably described as stochastic.
-Therefore it is reasonable to model this stochasticity directly in the individual transitions, in contrast to indirectly modeling their aggregate behavior or perturbing a deterministic compartmental model.
-Stochastic Kinetic or Chemical Master Equation modeling \citep{allen2008introduction, wilkinson2011stochastic} is a mathematical formulation of Markovian stochastic processes which describe the evolution of the probability distribution of finding the system in a given state at a specified time \citep{gillespie2007stochastic,thomas2012intrinsic}.
+Therefore, it is reasonable to model this stochasticity directly in the individual transitions, in contrast to indirectly modeling their aggregate behavior or perturbing a deterministic compartmental model.
+Stochastic kinetic or chemical master equation modeling (\cite{allen2008introduction,wilkinson2011stochastic}) is a mathematical formulation of Markovian stochastic processes which describe the evolution of the probability distribution of finding the system in a given state at a specified time (\cite{gillespie2007stochastic,thomas2012intrinsic}).